su8/pinky-bar/README.md

 Show the CapsLock/NumLock/ScrollLock indicator status for keyboard without LEDs: easy to be added via [XkbGetIndicatorState](http://linux.die.net/man/3/xkbgetindicatorstate), but will discriminate the users that have compiled the program **--without-x11**.

 ---

+## But can it run Crysis ?

+I think you are on the wrong page.

 ## Want xinitrc template ?